zerospiel/docs/docs/admin-installation.md

 2. Install kubectl

-    Everything you do in k0rdent is done by creating and manipulating Kubernetes objects, so you'll need to have `kubectl` installed:
+    Everything you do in k0rdent is done by creating and manipulating Kubernetes objects, so you'll need to have `kubectl` installed.
+You can find the [full install docs here](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/), or just follow these instructions:

     ```shell
     sudo apt-get update